ChemaAlfonso/modalizer/readme.md

 	Modalizer is a JavaScript library for creating and managing modals in web applications.
 Written in TypeScript, it provides an easy way to create modal dialogs with customizable animations and styles.
 </p>

-> 🛑 Project is under construction, please wait to V1.0 to use it.
+> 🛑 Project is under construction, please wait to V1.0 to use on your project.

 ## ✨ Features